-How would you summarise the development of private antitrust litigation?
+1 How would you summarise the development of private antitrust litigation?

-Private antitrust litigation in Italy has been on the rise over the past few years.
-This trend may be due to several reasons:
+Private antitrust litigation in Italy has been on the rise in recent years.
+There may be several reasons for this trend, such as:

-- the increasing general awareness of the remedies offered by judicial action, which has been further stimulated by the publication in April 2008 of the Commission's white paper on damages actions for breach of the EC antitrust rules; - the civil courts' exclusive power to grant interim relief measures upon request by private parties; and - a change in the case law of the Court of Cassation, which eventually recognised that consumers are entitled to bring private actions before civil courts on the basis of national antitrust law.
+- the increasing general awareness of the remedies offered by judicial action, which was further stimulated by the publication in April 2008 of the Commission's White Paper on damages actions for breach of the EC antitrust rules and the circulation in 2009 of a draft proposal for a Council directive on this matter; - the civil courts' exclusive power to grant interim relief measures upon request by private parties; and - a change in the case law of the Court of Cassation, which eventually recognised that consumers are entitled to bring private actions before civil courts on the basis of national antitrust law.

-Private antitrust litigation, in particular follow-on damage litigation originating from cartel infringement decisions, might further increase in the future as a result of the growing popularity of the 2007 leniency programme of the Italian Competition Authority (the Authority) - which, however, the Authority to date has not applied in any proceedings leading to the adoption of a cartel infringement decision - as well as the enactment of new legislation on consumers' class actions (article 140-bis of the Italian Consumer Code - see question 19).
-On the other hand, the development of follow-on damage litigation is expected to be negatively affected by the fact that the commitment procedure introduced in 2006 - by virtue of which, where the parties to an investigation offer suitable commitments to meet the concerns expressed by the Authority in its preliminary assessment, the proceedings may be closed without a finding of infringement by a final decision making those commitments binding on the companies concerned - seems to have in effect become the Authority's favourite enforcement tool with reference to abuse of dominance cases.
+Private antitrust litigation, in particular follow-on damage litigation originating from cartel infringement decisions, might increase further in the future as a result of the growing popularity of the 2007 leniency programme of the Italian Competition Authority (the Authority) - which the Authority has applied in three infringement decisions to date (cases I700, decision of 24 March 2010, I701, decision of 15 December 2010, and I722, decision of 15 June 2011) - and the enactment of new legislation on consumers' class actions (article 140-bis of the Italian Consumer Code; see questions 19-27).
+On the other hand, the development of follow-on damage litigation is expected to be negatively affected by the fact that the commitment procedure introduced in 2006 - by virtue of which, where the parties to an investigation offer suitable commitments to meet the concerns expressed by the Authority in its preliminary assessment, the procedure may be closed, without a finding of infringement, by a final decision making those commitments binding on the companies concerned - seems to have in effect become the Authority's favourite enforcement tool with reference to abuse of dominance cases.